sbstjn/68Keys.io/content/_index.md

 ### Requirements

-I expect you already have a couple of things, most notable a screw river and a soldering iron.
+I expect you already have a couple of things, most notable a screwdriver and a soldering iron.
 The needed screwdriver depends on the type of screws you chose for the case, and I cannot recommend any specific soldering Iron.
 I ordered an inexpensive one on Amazon a couple of years ago.

 ### License